 On this boot, Scarpa has used a 1.8mm thick suede Perwanger full leather outer, along with a Gore-Tex Performance Comfort footwear lining.

 Right out of the box, the boots shed water like a duck while walking through fast-moving snowmelt streams.
-The Gore-Tex lining performed effectively and allowed our feet to breathe well despite wearing medium thickness socks in above average temperatures.
+The Gore-Tex lining performed effectively and allowed our feet to breathe well despite wearing medium thickness socks in above-average temperatures.

 The Zodiac Plus GTX is made with suede leather.
 With proper treatment, this award winner should last for years of use.

-Lots of exposure to rough granite rock, getting jammed into cracks, and kicking steps into firm dirt will reduce the longevity; but, like most tools, when used correctly, they will last a long time.
+Lots of exposure to rough granite rock, getting jammed into cracks, and kicking steps into firm dirt will reduce longevity, but, like most tools, when used correctly, they will last a long time.
 High-quality Italian craftsmanship is evident in this boot, and we experienced no abnormal wear, lace breakage, or sole/rand delamination.